Find Trade Colleges

 Full Clinical/Medical Laboratory Science at South Dakota State University Report

-With a ranking of #9, University of North Dakota did quite well on this year’s best value schools for clinical/medical laboratory science students working on their bachelor’s degree.
+University of North Dakota came in at #9 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools ranking.
 Located in the small city of Grand Forks, UND is a public college with a large student population.

-Out-of-state tuition fees for undergraduate students at UND are $15,570 per year.
+UND undergraduate students pay an average of $15,570 in tuition and fees each year.
 The average amount in student loans that clinical laboratory science majors at UND take out while working on their Bachelor's Degree is $24,199.

-Youngstown State University did quite well in this year’s ranking of the best places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #10 on the list.
+Youngstown State University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree clinical/medical laboratory science programs.
 Located in the city of Youngstown, Youngstown State University is a public college with a large student population.

 Read full report on Clinical/Medical Laboratory Science at Youngstown State University

 With a ranking of #11, Thomas University did quite well on this year’s best value schools for clinical/medical laboratory science students working on their bachelor’s degree.
-Located in the town of Thomasville, TU is a private not-for-profit school with a small student population.
+Located in the distant town of Thomasville, TU is a private not-for-profit college with a small student population.

 Out-of-state tuition fees for undergraduate students at TU are $11,080 per year.
 While working on their Bachelor's Degree, clinical laboratory science majors at TU accumulate an average of around $18,807 in student debt.

-National University undergraduate students pay an average of $13,320 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at National University are $13,320 a year.
 On average, clinical laboratory science graduates from National University take out $31,208 in student loans while working on their Bachelor's Degree.

-Pontifical Catholic University of Puerto Rico - Ponce ranked #13 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
-Pontifical Catholic University of Puerto Rico - Ponce is a moderately-sized private not-for-profit school located in the midsize city of Ponce.
+Pontifical Catholic University of Puerto Rico - Ponce landed the #13 spot in the 2023 rankings for the best value bachelor’s degree clinical/medical laboratory science programs.
+Pontifical Catholic University of Puerto Rico - Ponce is a moderately-sized private not-for-profit school located in the city of Ponce.

 The average tuition and fees for an out-of-state undergraduate student at WSU are $17,084 a year.
 On average, clinical laboratory science graduates from WSU take out $21,317 in student loans while working on their Bachelor's Degree.